alessonviana/DevOps_challenge/README.md

     Here it will be executed only when there is a commit in the delete_infra branch
 ```

-### 3 - Test your web aplication
+### 3 - Test your web aplication:

 ### Open your browser and enter your public ip provided in the terraform pipeline.

-### You should get a return from the web application with a hello world.
+You should get a return from the web application with a hello world.

 ### 4 - Test your monitoring.